• Target level of study

 Objectives

 The B.U.T.
-GC-CD aims to train multi-skilled executives in the building and public works sector.
-They are destined to work at the level of project management (programming of works), project management (design offices) or works (construction companies), organization and supervision of sites.
+GC-CD aims to train versatile executives in the building and public works sector.
+They are intended to work in project management (work scheduling), project supervision (design offices), or construction (construction companies), organizing and supervising construction sites.

 Read more